elisaklunder/Multiple_Linear_Regression/README.md

 ## Your report
 to do:
 - implement error function
-- implement log file
 - write report for both p1 and p2
 - comments (?)
 - type-hints/docstrings
-- is the inheritance right ??

 Questions:
 - should the gradient be in a separate class? --> if so do the loss functions as well